dmbarbour/glas/docs/GlasApps.md

  * *no-write* - disables future 'send' and 'attach' operations for this channel.
 Future attempted writes will fail.
  * *no-read* - disables future 'recv' and 'accept' operations for this channel.
 Clears input buffer and arranges to silently drop future inputs.

-Channels over TCP is a viable foundation for networked Glas systems.
+Channels over TCP is a viable foundation for networked glas systems.
 See [Glas Channels](GlasChannels.md) for more discussion on this.

 * **c:tcp:bind:(wrap:TcpRef, as:ChannelRef)** - removes TcpRef from scope, binds ChannelRef.
 This implements the channel (and subchannels) over TCP, using [Glas Object](GlasObject.md) to represent values.
 The TCP connection will also handle protocol-layer interactions to support features such as querying for globs, providing access to a content-distribution network, or routing pipes efficiently.
 * **c:tcp:l:bind:(wrap:ListenerRef, as:ChannelRef)** - removes ListenerRef from Scope, binds ChannelRef.
 This ChannelRef can only 'accept' new subchannels, one for each received TCP connection.